Improving the accuracy of estimating indexes in contingency tables using Bayesian estimators: Concluding Remarks

 \section{Concluding Remarks}

-This paper proposes an estimator that can reduce the bias and MSE even without a sufficient sample size by using the Bayesian estimators of cell probabilities.
-We asymptotically evaluated the MSE of the estimator of the measure plugging in the posterior means of the cell probabilities when the prior distribution of the cell probabilities is the Dirichlet distribution, and derive the Dirichlet parameter that asymptotically minimizes the MSE of the estimator.
-Using the derived Dirichlet parameter, Monte Carlo simulations were performed to calculate the credible intervals of the measures for contingency tables.
+This study solved the problem of poor estimation accuracy of the estimator of indexes with sample proportions without a sufficient number of samples, by using the Bayesian estimators of cell probabilities under the assumption of the Dirichlet prior.
+In doing so, we asymptotically evaluated the MSE of the estimator of indexes with the Bayesian estimators of cell probabilities, and derived the Dirichlet parameter that minimizes the MSE.

+\cite{tomizawa2007improved}, \cite{tahata2008improved}, and \cite{tahata2014refined} derived higher orders of bias and performed bias corrections, but the range of possible values for their estimators is not equal to that of their corresponding indexes, which made it difficult to interpret the values of the estimates and their confidence intervals.
+In addition, since it is difficult to derive the asymptotic distribution of the improved estimator, the uncertainty quantification of indexes may not be possible.
+Typically, when the true value of index is on the boundary of its range, it is difficult to quantify the uncertainty using the frequentist approach, such as the plug-in estimator with sample proportions.
+Our approach is based on the Bayesian approach, and therefore, the uncertainty can be easily quantified using the Monte Carlo method.

-Numerical experiments showed that the proposed estimator has a smaller bias and MSE than the plug-in estimator with the sample proportions and the improved estimator in many situations.
-Additionally, rather than using $\alpha=1$ (uniform prior) or $\alpha = 0.5$ (Jeffreys prior) for the Dirichlet parameter or using the Dirichlet parameter that asymptotically minimizes the posterior means of the cell probabilities, we found that using the Dirichlet parameter that asymptotically minimizes the MSE of the plug-in estimator with the posterior means of the cell probabilities leads to smaller bias and MSE.
+Numerical experiments confirmed that our proposed estimator improves the estimation accuracy over the estimator of indexes with the sample proportions in most settings.
+We also confirmed that the proposed estimator has the same estimation accuracy as the estimator of indexes even in the setting where the contingency tables contain the cells with probabilities close to zero, which is advantageous for the sample proportions.
+Compared to the improved estimator with only bias correction, our proposed estimator has about the same values of the bias but slightly smaller values of the MSE.

-In conclusion, when estimating measures for contingency tables, it is recommended to choose the Dirichlet parameter that asymptotically minimizes the MSE of the plug-in estimator with the posterior means of the cell probabilities.
+When using the Bayesian estimators of cell probabilities, there is a question of which the Dirichlet parameter to use.
+We provided one answer, which is to use the Dirichlet parameter that minimizes the MSE of the estimator of indexes in order to improve the accuracy of the estimation of indexes.
+In fact, numerical experiments showed that when the uniform prior, Jeffreys prior, and the Dirichlet parameter chosen by the \cite{fienberg1973simultaneous}'s method are used, their estimation accuracies are considerably worse than that of the estimator with the sample proportions, depending on the probability structure of the contingency tables.
+In contrast, as mentioned above, our proposed estimator did not become considerably worse than the estimator with the sample proportions, and our estimator maintained stable estimation accuracy in all settings.

+Surprisingly, we confirmed that improving the estimator of indexes itself improves the estimation accuracy rather than using the improved estimators of cell probabilities in the estimation of indexes. \cite{fienberg1973simultaneous} asymptotically evaluated the MSE of the Bayesian estimators of the cell probabilities and derived the Dirichlet parameter that minimizes the MSE.
+Namely, they derived